mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ![dataaugmentation](/images/tipstricks/dataaug.png)

-Here is an example of how to do data augmentation using torchvision module of PyTorch:
+Here is an example of data augmentation using torchvision:

 ```python
 train_transformer = transforms.Compose([